EarlArugay/EM-Waveguide-Antenna-Compendium-Theory-Design-and-Pattern/README.md

 #### Propagation Pattern
 ![Ground Plane Antenna](Types_of_Antenna/Ground-Plane-Antenna-Pattern.png)

-Figure 1.4: Ground Plane Antenna Propagation Pattern.*
+*Figure 1.48: Ground Plane Antenna Propagation Pattern.*
 The Ground Plane antenna is Omnidirectional in the horizontal plane but has a specific shape in the vertical plane.
 - Horizontal View (Top-Down): A perfect circle.
 It radiates equally in all directions ($360^{\circ}$), which is why it is used for broadcast stations.
 - Vertical View (Side-On): It looks like two lobes tilted slightly upward.
 The radials "push" the signal toward the horizon, which is exactly where you want it for long-distance communication.